KOHO Premium Prepaid Card Review 2021

 - 20% off travel booked using your Stack card

 - 70% off your first four plates from Chef’s Plate

 With STACK, it’s difficult to make an “apples to apples” comparison, but it’s safe to say that depending on which retailers you shop at, you’ll save at minimum between $5 – $10 per month, for a total of $60 – $120 per year.
 Still, you’ll come out further ahead with KOHO Premium.

-Although Wealthsimple Cash is a great product, it’s not really comparable to KOHO Premium Card.
-It’s primarily a high interest savings account, whereas KOHO Premium is multi-functional.
+Although Wealthsimple Save is a great product, it’s not really comparable to KOHO Premium Card.
+It’s primarily a high-interest savings account, whereas KOHO Premium is multi-functional.

-Wealthsimple Cash’s 0.90% interest rate is decent compared to other high-interest rate savings accounts, but doesn’t beat out the 1.20% offered by KOHO Premium.
+Wealthsimple Save’s 0.75% interest rate is decent compared to other high-interest rate savings accounts, but doesn’t beat out the 1.20% offered by KOHO Premium.
 Also, you don’t get perks like cash back rewards or price matching.